Steve Rotheram: Member of Parliament

-Liverpool Region Metro Mayor
+Liverpool City Region Mayor

+First term (2017–2021)

-In 2016, Rotheram said he intended to stand for the Labour nomination to become Liverpool region metro mayor in the 2017 mayoral election, and was selected as the Labour candidate in August 2016.
-He announced that he would not seek re-election as a Member of Parliament if successful in the Mayoral Election.
+In 2016, Rotheram said he intended to stand for the Labour nomination to become Liverpool City Region mayor in the 2017 mayoral election, and was selected as the Labour candidate in August 2016.
+He announced that he would not seek re-election as a Member of Parliament if successful in the mayoral election.
 Rotheram was subsequently elected mayor in 2017.
-In September of the same year, he was named at Number 73 in 'The 100 Most Influential People on the Left' by LBC.

 Rotheram's first months in power were focused on setting up the Liverpool City Region Combined Authority.
 Improving the region's transport infrastructure and connectivity was a pillar of his mayoral campaign and became the primary focus of his first term in office.
-In 2019, alongside Andy Burnham, he led a successful campaign to strip Northern Rail of their franchise, after services had become blighted by disruption.
-During his first term, Rotheram oversaw major upgrades to the Merseyrail network, including the introduction of a 52-strong fleet of new trains, the result of a £460 million investment by the Combined Authority.
-In June 2018, he opened the first new station on the network in over 20 years at Maghull North station.
+In 2019, alongside Andy Burnham, he led a successful campaign to strip Northern Rail of its franchise, after services had become blighted by disruption.

+During his first term, Rotheram oversaw major upgrades to the Merseyrail network in preparation for the introduction of a 52-strong fleet of new trains, the result of a £460 million investment by the Combined Authority and the opening of the first new station on the network in over 20 years at Maghull North station.

 In 2019, Rotheram introduced half-price travel for apprentices aged 19-24 and launched Be More, a UCAS-style apprenticeship portal.
 In his Mayoral campaign, Rotheram pledged to address “the scandal of rough sleeping in Liverpool City Region” and in 2019, he launched the first phase of the Housing First programme in 2019, an £8 million pilot scheme providing homes and support to homeless people across the region.